megardn/PennLINC.github.io/docs/containers/index.md

 PMACS requires a couple extra steps to run singularity.
 First, only one host can run `singularity` *and* connect to the internet.
-You have to ssh into this host from `scisub.pmacs.upenn.edu` like so:
+You have to ssh into this host from `sciget.pmacs.upenn.edu` like so:

 ```
 $ ssh singularity01